Agronomy Clubs and Teams

 HOW TO JOIN

-Students can join by contacting head coach Cory Gerber, or register for the crops judging class - AGRY 39900ZE
+Students can join by contacting coaches Corey Gerber or Jeff Bradford, or by registering for the crops judging class - AGRY 39900ZE.

 WHY JOIN THE PURDUE CROPS TEAM

 - Make new friends and meet people from around the country

 - Earn college credits and prepare for internships and future employment

 - Learn about the seed industry while meeting industry professionals

 WHO WE ARE

 We are students who are interested in studying, classifying, and judging soils.
 Some of our members have done soils judging before, while others are participating for the first time.
 Most of the students have majors within the college of agriculture and we encourage anyone to join.
 Experience is not necessary and any college level is welcome.